gprMax/gprMax/docs/source/examples_simple_2D.rst

     Electric and magnetic field components and currents outputs from a model of a metal cylinder buried in a dielectric half-space.

+Check out a `video of the field propagation in this example <https://youtu.be/BpBo0-SFda4>`_.
+More videos are screencasts can be found in the :ref:`screencasts section <screencasts>`.

 B-scan from a metal cylinder
 ============================